vivlabs/log6j/README.md

 - Support for Logback.
-Log5j by default uses Log4j, but it's impossible to use some libraries with just Log4j nowadays (and no, log4j-over-slf4j isn't ideal either, for a few reasons)
+Log5j by default uses Log4j, but it's impossible to use some libraries with just Log4j nowadays (and no, log4j-over-slf4j isn't ideal either, for a few reasons).

 - Support for an optional, arbitrary "detail" objects on log events.
 A detail is an arbitrary object attached to any log event that implements the `Detail` marker interface.
 For compatibility with Logback or other log systems, the